xprojects-de/alpdesk-core/README.md

 # alpdesk-core for Contao

-Json based REST-API-Endpoint with JWT-Token Auth Extendable by Plugins
+Json based REST-API-Endpoint with JWT-Token Auth for Contao
+- Extendable by Plugins

+## BREAKING-CHANGES >= 1.0.0
+Since 1.0.0 the Members are managed by Contao-members.
+No migration of Members is done!!!
+You have to do it manually.